What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Conclusion

 \section{Conclusion}

 This work introduces a novel Temporal Span Proposal Network (TSPN) for Video Visual Relation Detection (VidVRD).
-TSPN effectively reduces the relational search space by learning which object pairs should be considered based on the relationness score between object trajectory pairs.
-TSPN simultaneously predicts the temporal span and categories of the entire relations with a single global video feature, which is not only efficient but also effective in predicting both short and long-term relations.
+TSPN guides what and when to look in order to detect relationships, making it efficient yet effective.
+TSPN effectively reduces the relational search space by learning which object pairs should be considered based on the relationness score between object trajectory pairs (relationness scoring module).
+TSPN simultaneously predicts the temporal span and categories of the entire relations with a single global video feature, which is not only efficient but also effective in predicting both short and long-term relations (relation \& temporal span prediction module).
 We validate the TSPN through comprehensive experiments.
 TSPN establishes a strong baseline for VidVRD by leveraging the complementariness of the two key modules.
-In particular, TSPN achieves new state-of-the-art performance on two VidVRD benchmarks (ImageNet-VidVRD and VidOR) without many external algorithms or heuristics (\eg, greedy association, window sliding) commonly seen in previous approaches while theoretically faster than conventional approaches -- $2{\times}$ faster than segment-based approach. \ifCLASSOPTIONcaptionsoff
+In particular, TSPN achieves state-of-the-art performance on two VidVRD benchmarks (ImageNet-VidVRD and VidOR) without many external algorithms or heuristics (\eg, greedy association, window sliding) commonly seen in previous approaches while $2{\times}$ or more faster than conventional approaches (segment-based and window-based approaches).